kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

 ✖ Identifier expected - start: 1126, end: 1127
 ✖ The operand of an increment or decrement operator must be a variable or a property access - start: 1126, end: 1127 ✖ Identifier expected - start: 1160, end: 1161
-✖ Identifier expected - start: 1194, end: 1195
+✖ The operand of an increment or decrement operator must be a variable or a property access - start: 1160, end: 1161 ✖ Identifier expected - start: 1194, end: 1195
 ✖ Identifier expected - start: 1228, end: 1229
 ✖ Expected a `;` - start: 1362, end: 1370